-- For an absence to be excused, a written explanation must be submitted within ten (10) days by either a parent/guardian or a licensed medical practitioner. - For an absence of over three (3) consecutive days to be excused, a note from a licensed medical practitioner is required. - The following situations are acceptable reasons for an excused absence: student illness, family emergency, death in the family, school visit, observance of religious holidays, medical or dental appointments, recovery from accident, legal proceedings, excused lateness or early dismissal, and educational travel (find the form here or contact the Front Desk.
-Requires prior approval from the Head of School). - A maximum of ten (10) days of cumulative excused absences are permitted during each school year, including approved educational trips. - All absences beyond ten (10) cumulative days require a written excuse from a doctor or other licensed medical practitioner to be deemed excused.find the form here (requires approval from Head of School)
+- For an absence to be excused, a written explanation must be submitted within ten (10) days by either a parent/guardian or a licensed medical practitioner. - For an absence of over three (3) consecutive days to be excused, a note from a licensed medical practitioner is required. - The following situations are acceptable reasons for an excused absence: student illness, family emergency, death in the family, school visit, observance of religious holidays, medical or dental appointments, recovery from accident, legal proceedings, excused lateness or early dismissal, and educational travel.
+(Find the educational travel form here or contact the Front Desk.
+This requires prior approval from the Head of School or their designee.) - A maximum of ten (10) days of cumulative excused absences are permitted during each school year, including approved educational trips. - All absences beyond ten (10) cumulative days require a written excuse from a doctor or other licensed medical practitioner to be deemed excused.
+(It requires approval from the Head of School or their designee.)